fenago/ruby-programming/lab_guides/Lab_1.md

 understand the overall design of your software and how all the pieces fit together.

 This discussion has barely scratched the surface.
-This book is not a walkthrough of the Ruby language; we only wanted to give you a taste for the language’s features.
+This course is not a walkthrough of the Ruby language; we only wanted to give you a taste for the language’s features.
 We could go on and on about all of the dynamic features of Ruby, but it would ultimately be redundant.
-We’ll cover some of these concepts, features, and practices in this chapter, but throughout the book you’ll see these and other Ruby idioms in practice, which is where real education happens: when you use your knowledge in practice.
+We’ll cover some of these concepts, features, and practices in This lab, but throughout the course you’ll see these and other Ruby idioms in practice, which is where real education happens: when you use your knowledge in practice.
 We hope that we can help you learn those mostly by example, with some explanations along the way.
 The more you invest in learning